NASA Astronaut Corps: Members

-Astronauts
+Active astronauts

-As of September 2025, the corps has 41 "active" astronauts consisting of 16 women and 25 men or 39.0% female and 61.0% male The highest number of active astronauts at one time was in 2000 when there were 149.
+As of September 2025, the corps has 40 “active" astronauts consisting of 15 women and 25 men.
+The highest number of active astronauts at one time was in 2000 when there were 149.
 All of the current astronaut corps are from the classes of 1996 (Group 16) or later.

+Missions in italics are scheduled and subject to change.

-There are currently 19 "international active astronauts", "who are assigned to duties at the Johnson Space Center", who were selected by their home agency to train as part of a NASA Astronaut Group and serve alongside their NASA counterparts.
-While the international astronauts, Payload Specialists, and Spaceflight Participants go through training with the NASA Astronaut Corps, they are not considered members of the corps.
+There are also "international active astronauts", who are assigned to duties at the Johnson Space Center, and who were selected by their home agency to train as part of a NASA Astronaut Group and serve alongside their NASA counterparts.
+While the international astronauts go through training with the NASA Astronaut Corps, they are not considered members of the corps.